How can I encourage my horse to drink?

 Tough situation - but I have some tricks and tips for you that can help you out in a pinch.
 First you need to find out what your horse likes.
 If you suspect dehydration, this is not the time to begin your grand experiments.
 Have a plan in place before you need to use it.

 A note about containers: make sure your horse is comfortable drinking from buckets, auto waterers, and troughs.
 If your horse has a trough at home, and you are away at a show and use buckets, you will need to know that he will drink from them.
+Some horses are picky about what they will stick their noses into, sometimes bigger is better.

 Now for the tips!